I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Gioachino Rossini liked the story so much he turned it into an opera, La Gazza Ladra.

 But now, scientists have lifted this dark stain from the reputations of magpies.
 They tempted the birds with piles of food.
 Beside these they placed shiny objects such as rings, pieces of foil, and screws.
-They repeated the set up only the shiny items were sprayed matte blue.
+They repeated the set up with the shiny items sprayed matte blue.

 Only twice out of 64 tests did the birds go for a shiny bauble and even then they quickly discarded it.
 Stephen Lea of the University of Exeter, the study’s author, told the BBC “We can’t say that magpies never steal shiny objects [but] we currently have no reliable evidence that magpies, more than any other bird, are attracted to shiny objects more than any other object.”

 Magpies are highly intelligent and who is to say they didn’t figure out what the boffins in lab coats were up to and messed with their test results?